Macron vs. Le Pen: The French presidential runoff explained

 Then Russia invaded Ukraine.

-With Europe’s eyes mounted firmly on Russian President Vladimir Putin’s bloody warfare, priorities have rapidly shifted: Ammunition stockpiles, high-stakes diplomacy and even the specter of a nuclear strike have all entered the nationwide debate.
+With Europe’s eyes fastened firmly on Putin’s bloody conflict, priorities have shortly shifted: Ammunition stockpiles, high-stakes diplomacy and even the specter of a nuclear strike have all entered the nationwide debate.

 What else has modified up to now 5 years?